 Chocolate Purveyors is a blog series where we connect and discuss everything chocolate with both makers and enthusiasts.
 This discussion is with Victoria Cooksey from Dark Matters Chocolate Reviews.

-When we launched Kekao in December of 2018, Victoria was one of the first people we connected with on social media.
+Victoria was one of the first people we connected with on social media.
 We thought it was only appropriate to have her as our first interview.

 Victoria loves all things chocolate and holds a certificate of Achievement in Chocolate Technique & Mastering Chocolate Flavor from Ecole Chocolat.
 Besides her blog, she has a Youtube channel and Instagram page where she reviews and discusses chocolate.
 Victoria is also an associate writer for Chocolate Connoisseur Magazine.
 Victoria has worked as a consultant for various craft chocolate makers, providing feedback on taste, texture, and so forth.